Frequently asked questions

 There will be at least one Saga volunteer working on the same project as you, and sometimes up to three others.
 Your placement will also require you to work closely with local staff and volunteers.

 As on any Saga trip your welfare and safety are paramount and all reasonable care will be taken to ensure this.
-A Saga representative or Project Management Team will be on hand at your hotel and you will be given a named contact and 24-hour emergency number for extra peace of mind.
+A representative* will be on hand at your hotel and you will be given a named contact and 24-hour emergency number for extra peace of mind.

 What can I do in my free time?

-If your placement puts you in contact with children or vulnerable adults you will be asked to partake in a screening process.
-This will require you to register with the Criminal Records Bureau (CRB) which will then make checks against their own database and those of individual police forces to determine that you have no criminal record relating to offences against children or vulnerable adults.
+As your placement puts you in contact with children or vulnerable adults you will be asked to undergo a screening process.
+We will instigate an application with the Disclosure and Barring Service who will then make checks against their own database and those of individual police forces to determine that you have no criminal record that relates to offences against children or vulnerable adults.

 What will my baggage allowance be?